 that perfect circles represented the symmetry.
 Have we progressed, as

-Krauss indicates, only to the point of recognizing that the symmetry
+Krauss suggests, only to the point of recognizing that the symmetry

 need not manifest as a perfect circle?

 Through hindsight we can clearly see that Ptolemy based his contrived

 mathematical model on a centrist view of our place in the universe, on

 experimental observation, and on a divine notion for symmetry.
 The